Posts

 BOOST YOUR ENGLISH SPEAKING SKILLS

-English skills.
-As the title itself suggests, learning any language, including English, relies on speaking.
-Here, we don't beat around the bush: if you want to familiarize yourself with English, opt for conversation.
-I would advise commencing by memorizing the fundamentals of the language: saying hello, saying goodbye, repeating, thanking someone, asking and answering basic questions and so on and so forth.
-The other aspect of mastering the language is listening to a variety of speakers to become familiar with different accents and tones of voice.
-In point of fact, you can choose the type of accent you like, American English or British English for example, by listening to it over and over again in order to imitate the spoken details to reproduce in your daily conversations.
-Another aspect is reading, even if it has now fallen into disuse in favour of smartphones.
-What you could do is simply read and revise the sentences that seem essential to you here and there in orde...
+I. FIRST THINGS FIRST - As the title itself suggests, learning any language, including English, relies on speaking.
+Here, we don't beat around the bush: if you want to familiarize yourself with English, opt for conversation. - However, conversation is not the only thing worth dwelling on, as speaking is part of a whole thing consisting of listening, interacting with people from a variety of cultures and accents.
+II.
+LET'S START AT THE BEGINNING - I would advise commencing by memorizing the fundamentals of the language: saying hello, saying goodbye, repeating, thanking someone, asking and answering basic questions and so on and so forth. - The other aspect of mastering the language is listening to a variety of speakers to become familiar with different accents and tones of voice.
+III.
+WORK ON YOUR ACCENT AND PRONUNCIATION - In point of fact, you can choose the type of accent you like, American English or British English for example, by listening to it over and over agai...